Eagle Board of Review

 - Eagle Coach (a “silent partner”).

-When the Board approves a Scout’s Eagle Service Project, their assigned an Eagle Board Contact, who can authorize changes or answer questions during the project process.
+When the Board approves a Scout’s Eagle Service Project, they are assigned an Eagle Board Contact, who can authorize changes or answer questions during the project process.
 This is in addition to your Unit Eagle Coach, Unit Leader, and Unit Committee Chair.

 Eagle Scout Rank Application